You’ll love visiting Belgium in winter! It’s such a beautiful country and offers so much intrigue no matter what your interests are.

 Drinking mulled wine during winter-time has long been a tradition in Europe; and actually dates back as far as 1390 when the first recipe for it appeared in an English cookbook.

 In Belgium, they call it Vin Chaud, which quite literally translates to “hot wine”.
 Vin Chaud usually consists of red wine mixed with honey, cinnamon and orange, and is usually less sweet than other forms of mulled wine.

 The other hot drink that you must have when in Belgium is Chocolat Chaud (i.e. Hot Chocolate).
 The Belgians are infamous for their creamy chocolate and they really know their way around a pot of the hot stuff!

 Visit Lots of Christmas Markets

 Christmas markets originated in Germany, yet today, almost every major town and city throughout Europe has its own market.

 And – of course – Belgium is no different in this respect!

-When visiting Belgium in December, you’ll find all the traditional ‘Christmas Market’ wares including festive decorations, artisan chocolate, handmade gifts, toys and street food, while some cities will also play host to extras like festive carousels, ice rinks and ferris wheels.
+When visiting Belgium in December, you’ll find all the traditional ‘Christmas Market’ wares including festive decorations, artisan chocolate, handmade gifts, toys and street food (which all make for fabulous souvenirs!), while some cities will also play host to extras like festive carousels, ice rinks and ferris wheels.